 Living Our Faith: Sponsorship of Refugees

-Unitarian Universalist Community Church members and friends are working through Church World Services (CWS) to support several refugee families from Afghanistan, Syria, Iran, and Russia who have just moved to the Richmond area.
+Unitarian Universalist Community Church members and friends are working through Church World Services (CWS) to support new refugee families who move to the Richmond area.
+The church began by working in November 2016 for the arrival in 2017 of 2 families, one Afghani and one Syrian.
+Due to your generosity we were able to also assist a second Afghani family as the same time.
 First, we worked to provide furniture, clothing, baby items, toys, beds, blankets, and kitchen items to ensure they felt welcomed here.

-Now we are helping the families learn our culture, our language, and helping the primary breadwinner find a job.
+We helped the families learn our culture, our language, and have tried to help the primary breadwinner find a job.
 In our ESL classes delivered in their living rooms, we teach English vocabulary and grammar, general skills for living here, and focus on health care information.
 We provide school supplies for school-aged children and tutor the children to help them succeed in school.

 To catch up on our most critical needs at this time, please check out the “How You Can Help” link below.